Updated as of June 26, 2019

 Before you can get your working visa for China, you first need to get a work permit.
 Your work permit is issued by the Ministry of Human Resources and Social Security of the People’s Republic of China and your employer is the one responsible for the work permit application.

-However, before your employer secures the Work Permit on your behalf, you must prepare, SCAN, and then send the above required documents in PDF format to your employer.
-Once received, your employer can now apply for your work permit.
+However, before your employer secures the Work Permit on your behalf, you must prepare, SCAN, and then send VIA EMAIL the above required documents in PDF format to your employer.
+Once received VIA EMAIL and printed out, your employer can now apply for your work permit.
 In my case, my employer processed the application on a Monday and I got the permit on Friday that same week.
 I couldn’t believe how fast he made things possible.
 I got the work permit in just 5 days.
 The Chinese work permit should come in two language versions: one in Chinese and the other in English.
 He scanned and sent them to my email.
 I then printed them out.

 Filipino Teachers Can Apply For A Z Visa